 What more could anyone say about RFH teacher and dancer extraordinaire George Giffin (Giff) except that he, always equipped with a song, some dance moves and humorous advice, was the epitome of an icon of the teaching kind.
 He, too, exuded some serious Fair Haven and RFH love.
 And there was always a dance, a giggle and few words to heed to go with it.
 Last I saw George Giffin, he told me “When you get that beat, you gotta moooooove your feet!”
 Dance on, Giff!

-And there was Ben Hamilton.
+And then, as iconic Fair Havenites who have passed goes, there was Ben Hamilton.
 A kind guy who lived on and loved the water, Ben was always around town offering a serene smile, nod, gentile way and some sunset views to share.
 He loved waterborne sports and could almost always be seen as a fixture on the Navesink River by his house.
 Riding into the sunset on the water was Ben’s signature joy.
 He imparted that joy to many.

 Each was special in his or her very own way.
 So, once again, we look back at them representing on the day of their Fair Haven, true examples of home love rolled into one being, and we say Rest in Peace.